| read time 6 minute read | Topic Product Information Management

 Source

-As mentioned above, customers cite high-quality images as an essential component of their buying decision.
-Okay, but what makes a product image quality?
-It’s all in the resolution, baby!
+As mentioned above, customers cite high-quality photos as an essential component of their buying decision.
+Okay, but what makes a product photo quality?
+It’s all in the resolution!
 The higher the resolution, the higher the quality.
-The difference between a hi-res image and a low-res image is that the former will look clear and sharp, while the latter will look blurry and pixelated (and what customer would take pixelated images seriously?
+The difference between a hi-res photo and a low-res photo is that the former will look clear and sharp, while the latter will look blurry and pixelated (and what customer would take a pixelated photo seriously?
 None).

-So, taking hi-res images to your web shop or product listings means you’re putting out high-quality images that will guarantee a positive perception from customers.
-Here’s an example of a quality image from the furniture brand, Poly & Bark.
+So, taking hi-res photos to your webshop or product listings means you’re putting out high-quality photos that will guarantee a positive perception from customers.
+Here’s an example of a quality photo from the furniture brand, Poly & Bark.

 Poly and Bark Furniture Image